Communities

 Interesting idea, but poor specific color choices

-Canina‭ wrote over 1 year ago
+Canina‭ wrote almost 2 years ago

 It's not all that uncommon for people to be red/green color blind; basically, they can't (readily or at all, depending on the severity of their condition) tell the difference between red and green.
 So using specifically red and green to indicate opposites is a quite poor choice; and in general, IIRC WCAG discourages using color as an only signal of anything.

-Pavel Kocourek‭ wrote over 1 year ago
+Pavel Kocourek‭ wrote almost 2 years ago

 Thanks for bringing this up!
 How about the Wong or Tol color pallet then?
 In addition shading could be used, I will edit the post to illustrate.

-trichoplax‭ wrote over 1 year ago · edited over 1 year ago
+trichoplax‭ wrote almost 2 years ago · edited almost 2 years ago

 The accessible palettes make an improvement in how distinguishable the colours are (more people will be able to tell them apart) but they do not help with how identifiable the colours are.
 Many people are already conditioned to see green as good and red as bad, but people who see the accessible palette as, for example, bluish and brownish, will have to learn from scratch which one of those means good, and even then that knowledge is site specific, not a generally applicable rule, as different sites will use different accessible versions of near-red and near-green.